 The presentation gives an overview of robotics from its early roots in traditional industrial manufacturing applications through the growing need for mobile robots to the current growing interest in service robots for both medical and non-medical scenarios.
 Throughout these developments, the technical and non-technical challenges have grown and how these are being addressed will be described.
 In the main, the design basis for the traditional applications has been to keep robots and humans apart due to safety concerns.
 More recently, the trend is towards involving close human-robot interactions to realise service robots for assistive applications especially to address the global ageing society problems.
 These have led to new ISO robot standardization projects and activities to address growing ethical concerns.

 He has held several grants from national and European sources (total value ≈€20m), as well as industry.
 He has produced over 350 papers in these areas and 14 books, and 16 successfully supervised PhDs.
-Prof Virk is also a key actor in robot standardisation and is currently Convenor of several international robot standardisation groups, namely:
+Prof Virk is also a key actor in robot standardisation and has led or is leading several international robot standardisation groups, namely:

-IEC TC62/SC62A & ISO TC299/ JWG9 Medical electrical equipment and systems using robotic technology (medical robots)
+• IEC TC62/SC62A & ISO TC299/ JWG9 Medical electrical equipment and systems using robotic technology